craigf-svg/dev-community-sentiment/README.md

 ## Built Features

-* Fetches top posts from programming language subreddits using PRAW
+* Fetch top posts from programming language subreddits using PRAW
-* Performs sentiment analysis on post titles
+* Perform sentiment analysis on post titles
-* Displays a leaderboard ranking communities from most positive to most negative
+* Display a leaderboard ranking communities from most positive to most negative
-* Sets up and populates a MySQL database with sample data
+* Write analysis results and post information to MySQL database
+* Log relevant information for each run, including timestamps and inserted/skipped post counts

+<i><strong>In progress</strong></i>

+* Write analysis duration and status to fetch log entries

 ### Next-<i>ish</i> Steps
 <details>
   <summary>Expand</summary>

-* Database writing on schema
 * Separate the PRAW processor into its own service
 * Infrastructure for the analysis microservice to run daily
 * Multiple Leaderboards